Steampacket: Aftermath

 Stewart left in early 1966, followed by Long John Baldry a few months later, and the group disbanded soon after.
 Long John Baldry then joined Bluesology which included a then unknown Elton John on keyboards, before pursuing a solo career, having a number 1 hit record in the UK Singles Chart in 1967 with "Let the Heartaches Begin".
 Julie Driscoll, Brian Auger and Vic Briggs formed Trinity, with Briggs departing later in 1966 to join Eric Burdon and The Animals.
 Julie Driscoll, Brian Auger and The Trinity had a UK hit in 1968 with "This Wheel's on Fire".
-Rod Stewart later sang with the Jeff Beck Group, the Faces and as a solo artist.
+Rod Stewart later sang with the Jeff Beck Group, Faces, and as a solo artist.
 There is an urban legend that Peter Green and Mick Fleetwood, later of Fleetwood Mac, played with Steampacket.
 In fact Steampacket, with the exception of Rod Stewart's departure, had the same personnel from its inception to its disintegration.
 The group that Green and Fleetwood played in alongside Rod Stewart was Shotgun Express.